-The Add Linear Events widget allows Event Editor to add events to redlines.
-It provides them the ability to characterize the roadway with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.
-For more information on redlines, see Redlining a route.
+The Add Linear Events widget allows ArcGIS Event Editor to add events to redlines.
+This provides the ability to characterize the pipeline with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.

 - You can save events on redlines that have Create Route or Reverse Route activity types.

 - For the reverse route redline, the measure provided upon storage will be translated to the measures required to get the events to locate at the same location before the reverse.

 You can use the following steps to add linear events using redlines.
 A redline with the following attributes is used for this example.